-BART rail fares are calculated based on distance traveled, with surcharges applied to certain trips.
-Surcharges apply to transbay trips; trips originating from or destined to stations located in San Mateo County; and a premium applies to trips to and from the SFO station and the OAK station via the OAC.
-Since January 1, 2018, the minimum one-way fare is \$2.00 for riders using the regional Clipper Card and \$2.50 for riders using the magnetic stripe paper tickets.
-The current maximum one-way fare for Clipper Card users is \$16.15, charged for the trip between the SFO and OAK stations, and \$16.65 for paper ticket users.
+In Fiscal Year 2018-19, BART collected \$482.6 million in passenger fare revenues, accounting for 47.7% of its total operating and non-operating revenues.
+BART fares are calculated based on distances between the departure and arrival stations, with surcharges applied to certain trips adjusted for a speed differential.
+Surcharges apply to transbay trips; trips originating from or destined to stations located in San Mateo County; a capital surcharge applies to BART trips within the Three BART Counties; and a premium applies to trips to and from the SFO station and the OAK station via the OAC.
+Since January 1, 2020, the minimum one-way fare is \$2.10 for riders using the regional Clipper Card and \$2.60 for riders using the magnetic stripe paper tickets.
+The current maximum one-way fare for Clipper Card users is \$17.00, charged for the trip between the SFO and OAK stations, and \$17.50 for paper ticket users.
+To eliminate the sale of paper tickets, BART engaged in a pilot program beginning in the Summer of 2019 in which the only fare product available for purchase at certain stations is the Clipper Card.
+Beginning June 8, 2020, BART began accelerating its efforts for system-wide implementation of Clipper Card-only sales.